 - Acting for Volkswagen in the Volkswagen NOx Emissions Litigation: claims arising out of vehicle emissions testing.

-- Acting for thousands of individuals in the Mortgage Prisoners Litigation: representing (alongside William Hibbert and Adam Heppinstall).
-The individuals in question held mortgages with Northern Rock prior to its nationalisation.
+- Acting for thousands of individuals in the Mortgage Prisoners Litigation (alongside William Hibbert and Adam Heppinstall), who held mortgages with Northern Rock prior to its nationalisation.
 The claim alleges that those individuals were, post-nationalisation, treated unfairly in a variety of ways and raises questions of unfair terms, breaches of implied terms and breaches of statutory duty (arising out of the MCOB rules).
 This ongoing litigation has received widespread media attention (see, for example https://www.ftadviser.com/mortgages/2019/12/18/mortgage-prisoners-launch-legal-action-against-lenders/).

 - AAA v Unilever (as a pupil): a claim brought by workers and visitors to a tea plantation in Kenya against the local Kenyan subsidiary and the English parent company.

 Harrison has experience acting for a variety of lenders in relation to consumer credit disputes, most notably arising out of allegations of unfairness.
 Harrison has recently successfully appeared at trial for lenders who seek to argue that a claim brought against them has been fully compromised, and is therefore an abuse of process, by reason of a payment made by them to the claimant under the FCA DISP App scheme and/or that such payment has removed any previously existing unfairness between the parties.

 Harrison also welcomes instructions relating to product liability.
 Examples of current and recent experience include: